Most articles about persuasion techniques tend to promise quick results.

 Instead, we will talk about a systematic, methodical approach to rob people of free will.
+You’ll learn to leverage psychological vulnerabilities to make others do what you want.

-So don’t use this guide to manipulate people.
+But don’t use this guide to manipulate people.

 Or do.